fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 - Predict the masked word in a sentence
 - Given two sentences, predict if one follows the other.

 It is important to note that a good pretext task should be one which requires semantic understanding (or knowledge of important patterns) to solve (as seen in the examples above).
 The pretext task also takes advantange of known properties of the data in generating a training dataset e.g. for the task of predicting the angle of rotation for an image, we can apply rotation transforms to images and the labels are the rotation angles.
 If we construct pretext tasks that are inherently meaningful, then we can provide some signal (impose constraints) for the network to build notions of meaning.
 The _harder_ the task, the more relevant the representations learned [[16]](https://arxiv.org/pdf/1805.00385.pdf).
-In general, a model is trained to solve the pretext task on a large dataset of unlabeled imaged, and the representation it learns is transfered to other downstream tasks.
+In general, a model is trained to solve the pretext task on a large dataset of unlabeled images, and the representation it learns is transfered to other downstream tasks.

-Advances in these areas are particularly exciting.
+Advances in self supervised representation learning are particularly exciting.
 Recent research which explore a contrastive formulation for pretext tasks show self supervised methods can achieve results at par with supervised learning!
 For example, [SwAV[2]](https://arxiv.org/pdf/2006.09882.pdf) is only 1.2% below the performance of a fully supervised model.

 ### Unsupervised Learning

 In some situations, it may be challenging to design good pretext tasks (e.g. data augmentation strategies or transforms are not meaningful,  sampling negative or positive pairs is hard etc.).
-For these situations, fully unsupervised methods are useful.
+For these situations, fully unsupervised methods can be explored.
 Many of these methods fall under the class of generative models where the objective is to model a data distribution that can be subsequently sampled.
-Some examples include an autoencoder, denoising autoencoder, VAE, and GANs.
+Some examples include an autoencoder, denoising autoencoder, VAE, and GANs (generation, inpainting, superresolution, colorization)[[15]](https://arxiv.org/abs/1902.06162).
 While there is no explicit pretext task, the training objective still requires the model to disentangle input into salient features which may _sometimes_ have semantic meaning.
 Strictly speaking, unsupervised learning is uncertain and does not provide guarantees that the representations learned are particularly good.

 ## Learned Representations: Evaluation and Use